-The Childhood Lead Poisoning Prevention Program in the county is administered by both the Lodging and Institutions Programs of Environmental Health and Community-Based Services program of the Health Department.
-The purpose of the program is to promote childhood lead poisoning prevention, provide medical case management to children under 6 years of age who have elevated lead levels and apply State rules and regulations addressing childhood lead poisoning prevention.
+The Childhood Lead Poisoning Prevention Program in the county is administered by the Food, Lodging and Institutions Program of Environmental Health.
+The purpose of the program is to promote childhood lead poisoning prevention, provide lead paint exposure case management to children under 6 years of age who have elevated lead levels and apply State rules and regulations addressing childhood lead poisoning prevention.

 Lead is a heavy metal which has had a long and varied use in human society.
 Its use has ranged from eating and drinking utensils to medicinal purposes.
 In the 20th century, its greatest uses were probably as an additive to gasoline and paints.
 Lead was essentially eliminated from gasoline in the US at the end of the 1970's.
 In 1978 the

 US Consumer Product Safety Commission banned the use of lead in paint at levels above .06%.
 However, a large portion of the residential housing units in the US were built before 1978 and still contain significant levels of lead-based paint or lead-laden dust or soil contaminated as a result of lead-based paint use.
 Other sources of lead include:

 Lead is a toxin to the human body.
 It is acquired by ingesting or breathing and can then be absorbed into the bloodstream where its effects can be broad.
 Children with elevated blood lead levels of only 10 micrograms per deciliter (ug/dl) may suffer adverse effects on their learning abilities.
 Higher levels can cause increased learning disabilities, behavioral problems, slowed growth, kidney and brain damage, and in severe cases, coma or death.
 Adults are also affected by high blood lead levels including reproductive organ damage, central nervous system damage, miscarriage, and high blood pressure.